-In June 2005, NL's majority-owned subsidiary, NL Environmental Management Services, Inc. ("EMS"), received notices from the three minority shareholders of EMS indicating they were each exercising their right, which became exercisable on June 1, 2005, to require EMS to purchase their shares in EMS as of June 30,

-2005 for a formula-determined amount as provided in EMS' certificate of incorporation.
-In accordance with the certificate of incorporation, EMS determined the amount payable to the three former minority shareholders to purchase their shares of EMS stock, which aggregated approximately \$3.9\$ million.
-In accordance with EMS' certificate of incorporation, EMS' determination of the amount payable to the former minority shareholders may be subject to review by a third party.
-EMS has set aside such funds as payment for the shares of EMS, but the former minority shareholders have not tendered their shares, and accordingly the liability owed to these former minority shareholders has not been extinguished for financial reporting purposes as of June 30, 2005.
-In accordance with GAAP, the \$3.9 million amount payable to the former minority shareholders has been classified as a current liability at June 30, 2005, and the funds which have been set aside are classified as a current asset at such date.
-The Company's pro-rata share of the difference between the \$3.9 million amount payable to the former minority shareholders of EMS and the \$9.3 million carrying value of the minority interest in EMS as reflected in NL's consolidated financial statements immediately prior to such June 30, 2005 purchase date (or \$4.5 million) has been classified as a capital contribution in accordance with GAAP, increasing additional paid-in capital.
-The earnings per share impact related to this stock was not material.
+In June 2005, NL's majority-owned subsidiary, NL Environmental Management Services, Inc. ("EMS"), received notices from the three minority shareholders of EMS indicating they were each exercising their right, which became exercisable on June 1, 2005, to require EMS to purchase their shares in EMS as of June 30, 2005 for a formula-determined amount as provided in EMS' certificate of incorporation.
+In accordance with the certificate of incorporation, EMS made a determination in good fait of the amount payable to the three former minority shareholders to purchase their shares of EMS stock, which amount may be subject to review by a third party.
+EMS has set aside funds as payment for the shares of EMS, but the former minority shareholders have not tendered their shares, and accordingly the liability owed to these former minority shareholders has not been extinguished for financial reporting purposes as of June 30, 2005.
+In accordance with GAAP, the amount payable to the former minority shareholders has been classified as a current liability at June 30, 2005, and the funds which have been set aside are classified as a current asset at such date.